-In the face of an empire believed to be omnipotent, and founded upon the prestige of material force placed between a religion which sanctioned the dogma of the two human natures (freeman and sanctioned the dogma of the two auman natures (freeman and slave) and a philosophy which consigned mankind to the dominion of fatality, in a world in which there existed no conception of the collective life of humanity, or of an innate faculty of progress in individual man-having to address himself to men either intoxicated with tyranny and lust, or crushed by poverty and the abject servility induced by despair of a better future-it was impossible for leave to conceive any other mission for the benefit of the brother for Jesus to conceive any other mission for the benefit of the brother men he loved so well, than that of effecting their moral regenera-tion, or any other consolation for their wickedness on earth than that of creating for them a country of freemen and equals in heaven.
-It was his purpose to teach men how to save, to redeem themselves, in spite of, and against, the earth.
+In the face of an empire believed to be omnipotent, and founded upon the prestige of material force placed between a religion which sanctioned the dogma of the two human natures (freeman and slave) and a philosophy which consigned mankind to the dominion of fatality, in a world in which there existed no conception of the collective life of humanity, or of an innate faculty of progress in individual man-having to address himself to men either intoxicated with tyranny and lust, or crushed by poverty and the abject servility induced by despair of a better future-it was impossible for Jesus to conceive any other mission for the benefit of the brother men he loved so well, than that of effecting their moral regeneration, or any other consolation for their wickedness on earth than that of creating for them a country of freemen and equals in heaven.
+It was his purpose to teach men how to save, to redeem themselves. in spite of, and against, the earth.